rsyslog/rsyslog/tools/rsgtutil.rst

 This dumps the content of the signature file "logfile.gtsig".
 The actual log file is not being processed and does not even need to be present.

+**rsgtutil --extract 1,2,3,4 logfile**

+This exports loglines 1, 2, 3 and 4 into a new file "logfile.out".
+The actual log file combined with the signature file will be processed to create and export corresponding hash chains.

 SEE ALSO
 ========